logion-network/logion-test/README.md

 - switch to another account
 - log out.

+Note that, by default, logion's Docker images with `latest` tag are being used.
+In order to select other tags, you can save `.env.sample` file as `.env` and modify `.env`'s content to suite your needs.

 ## Use cases

 This section describes the "script" to run when testing a given use case.